team-mayes/atesa/docs/the_config_file.rst

 CV Settings
 ~~~~~~~~~~~

-These settings define the combined variables (CVs) for the job.
+These settings define the collective variables (CVs) for the job.
 In aimless shooting, these are the values that are written to the output file for interpretation by likelihood maximization in building the reaction coordinate (RC).
 In umbrella sampling, equilibrium path sampling, and committor analysis, they are used to evaluate the RC (see :ref:`ReactionCoordinateDefinition`).
 They are not used in ``find_transition_state`` jobs.

 ``cvs`` **‡**